ml5js/Intro-ML-Arts-IMA-F19/04_diy_neural/data-tutorial.md

 Here are 10 questions you can ask to get to know your data:
 1. What are the dimensions? i.e. how many rows and columns does it have?
-2. What are the variables (names and how many)?
+2. What are the variables (their names and how many)?
 3. What can you see in the first 5-20 rows?
 Is there anything you can learn from this?
 4. What are the data types (int, string, float)?
 Are these correct?
-5. Are there missing values?
+5. Are any of the variables missing values?
 6. Are there any duplicate rows?
 7. Would it be helpful to combine or separate columns?
 8. What are some common values you can see?
 Do these seem right?
 Are there any outliers (values that seem wrong or far out of the normal range)?
 9. Is it helpful to visualize any variables with a histogram?
-This is a type of bar chart showing the range of value for a given variable.
+This is a type of bar chart showing the range of values for a given variable.
 10. Is it helpful to visualize any variables with a scatter plot?
 This is a graph that uses dots to plot two variables, one on the x axis and the other on the y axis.

 ### Google Sheets
 Create a new Google sheet and open your Titanic dataset:

 ![open data tab](images/open_dataset.png)

 Here it is!

 ![raw data view](images/raw_data_view.png)

 Let’s answer the above questions for the Titanic Passenger Survival dataset:
 1. Dimensions?
-* Rows: 1310
+...Rows: 1,310
-* Columns: 14
+...Columns: 14
 2. Variables?
-* There are 14 variables on passenger bio information: pclass, survived, name, sex, age, sibsp, parch, ticket, fare, cabin, embarked, boat, body, home.dest
+...There are 14 variables on passenger bio information: pclass, survived, name, sex, age, sibsp, parch, ticket, fare, cabin, embarked, boat, body, homedest
 3. First 5-20 Rows?
-* Most of the information seems complete.
+...Most of the information seems complete.
 We can see that right now it’s sorted by class.
 The values seem to match their labels.
 4. Data types?
-* We have strings, float values, and categorical variables
+...We have strings, float values, and categorical variables.
 5. Any missing values?
-* Yes, lots!
-Importantly there are 263 missing values under age
+...Yes, lots!
+Importantly there are 263 missing values under age.
 6. Duplicates?
-* Nope!
+...Nope!
 7. Combine or separate columns?
-* To keep the model simple, let’s keep following and delete the others: Sex, Fare, Age, Class and Survived
+...To keep the model simple, let’s keep following and delete the others: Survived, Sex, Fare, Age, Class.
 8. Common values?
-* A lot of low fares
-* Age also skews low
+...There seem to be a lot of low fares.
+Age also skews low.
 9. and 10.
 Visualize?
-* We are going to skip this for now, but feel free to do on your own!
+...We are going to skip this for now, but feel free to do on your own!

 ## 4. Clean Your Data

 Why is data cleaning important?
 In data science/machine learning/computer science there is a saying: “garbage in, garbage out.”
 What that means is that if you put bad (i.e. messy, incomplete or inaccurate) data into your model, you are going to get bad results.
 Therefore, data cleaning is worth your time...and it does take a lot of time!
 Data Scientists [estimate](https://www.forbes.com/sites/gilpress/2016/03/23/data-preparation-most-time-consuming-least-enjoyable-data-science-task-survey-says/#fe8085b6f637) that they spend 80% of their time collecting and cleaning data.
 WOW, you could do this for your full time job!

 Let’s make a copy of the dataset and rename it to be something like “titanic_clean” or “titanic_cleaned.”

 ![new dataset name](images/new_dataset_name.png)

 ### Formatting

 Let’s first clean up the fare column to make the numbers rounded without decimal places:
 ![round number menu navigation](images/number_round_menu_navigation.png)

 ![round number menu custom option](images/number_round_menu_custom.png)

 This looks better:

 ![fare rounded output](images/fare_rounded.png)

 ### Categorical variables

 Let’s clean up the pclass variable so that the ml5 neural network can interpret it.
 For categorical variables, the ml5 DIY neural network needs strings instead of numbers.
-We are going to turn the numbers 1, 2, 3 into first, second and third.
+We are going to turn the numbers 1, 2, and 3 into first, second and third.

 Start by making a new column next to the class column:
 ![new column for class](images/new_class_column.png)